-Pandawa Beach, locally referred to as Pantai Pandawa, is a beautiful white sandy beach in the south of Bali surrounded by high limestone cliffs and aqua blue water of the Indian Ocean.
+Pandawa Beach, locally referred to as Pantai Pandawa, is a beautiful white sandy beach in the south of Bali surrounded by high limestone cliffs and aqua blue water.
 The approximately 1 km long beach is flanked by two small capes on the left and right side as a kind of barrier.
 It makes the beach look like a crescent moon when seen from the sky.

 With stunning panoramas and a serene and quiet atmosphere, this beach is perfect for a day of relaxing, snorkeling and enjoying one of the best beaches in Bali.
 In this blog post you will find everything you need to know about Pandawa beach.
 From how to get there, what to expect and what to do at Pandawa beach.

 Best Uluwatu tours

 If you want to explore the best of Uluwatu with a private tour, then it is highly recommended to book a tour with a private driver so you can explore everything at your own pace.
 Because of Bali’s popularity it is highly recommended to book your tours in advance as it is likely that tours sell out.
 So don’t wait with booking until you get to Bali.
 Choose your favorite tours here and secure your booking!
 All of these tours include air conditioned transport with hotel pick up and drop off, certified guides and sometimes also lunch and the entrance fees.
 You can reserve now and pay later, with cancellation up to 24 hours in advance to receive a full refund.